-ALAN RIDOUT

-"I was delighted to write a symphony for the County Youth Orchestra.
+ALAN RIDOUT "I was delighted to write a symphony for the County Youth Orchestra.
 I have made few concessions on grounds of technical difficulty except to allow for the fact that string players develop less quickly than wind players.
-But I have not evaded this-the slow not evaded this-the slow movement is for strings only."
+But I have not evaded this-the slow not evaded this-the slow movement is for strings only," in a Paddington confee bar bears testimony to its con-temporary theme.
+The Lei-cester presentation will, in fact, be its fourth performance.
+The idea of the 1965 festival is both courageous and imaginative and of particular value at a time when the need for the encouragement of active participation in music is considered to be of prime importance.

-MICHAEL TIPPETT

-"The Leicestershire Festival seems to be an astonishing affair.
-I have had the feeling for some time that your part of the country is undergoing a kind of renaissance in its musical life - particularly in schools music.
-I couldn't be more pleased than to be actively involved in this stimu-lating and exciting venture", past years, crowned the county's schools music and drama activi-ties from time to time: As good as they were, the need was for something different.
-This was the view of Mr. Eric Pinkett, county music adviser and the main "inspiration behind the venue. venture.
+MICHAEL TIPPETT "The Leicestershire Festival seems to be an astonishing affair.
+I have had the feeling or some time that your part of the country is undergoing a kind of renaissance in its musical life - particularly in schools music.
+I couldn't be more pleased than to be actively involved in this stimulating and exciting venture".
+Main inspiration The festival supplants the memorable pageants which, in past years, crowned the county's past years, crowned the county's schools music and drama activities from time to time.
+As good as they were, the need was for something different.
+This was the view of Mr. Eric Pinkett, county music adviser and the main inspiration behind the venture. venture.
+By the very magnitude of the festival's programme it seems he has proved himself right in declding it was time for new ideas -for a bigger conception and a broader horizon. broader horizon.